 Prior to obtaining his doctorate at Cambridge, Anthony Watson was a finance and telecommunications executive in the Middle East and Southeast Asia for over a decade.
 His research entails the comparative study of political and religious authority in medieval Europe, the Middle East, and Persia.
 He has taught Islamic and Christian History at Johns Hopkins, Harvard, and the School of Oriental and African Studies.

-Barbara Oberkoetter manages the academic program’s office, and organizes the logistics for its many events.
-Raised overseas, and as a former hospitality industry executive, as well as owner of a hotel on Nevis, Barbara has extensive experience living and working in East Africa, Chile, Europe, the West Indies, and North America.
+Barbara Oberkoetter oversees the administration of the department, and the events’ logistics and communications.
+As a former hotel industry executive, Barbara has lived and worked in East Africa, Chile, Europe, the West Indies, and North America.

 Phil Lai ’13/’14